Hiking can be hard on your knees, no matter how physically fit you are. However, you can support your knees by using a brace, sleeve or strap.

 If weak knees are something you struggle with, don’t rely on hiking alone to strengthen them.

 Don’t know whether or not you have weak knees?
 If you experience any kind of twinge or pain when hiking, chances are you do.
+Good knee support can help.

 If this is you, consider investing in a knee brace for hiking and do some knee-strengthening exercises off the trail.
+This is good even for avid hikers.

 * Leg raises while laying flat